-- Continue to consume nutritious food choices-your nutrients need to remain high.
-For example, your requirement for calcium intake should stay at 1,500 mg, the same level during pregnancy. - · You will need to consume additional calories per day.
+- Continue to consume nutritious foods-and continue taking your prenatal vitamins.

+You will need to consume additional calories per day.
 Consult with your doctor on what is right for you. - Drink plenty of fluids. - Rest when you're tired, and try to sleep when the baby sleeps.